Consent

 Common warning signs that a person may be incapacitated or approaching incapacitation as a result of alcohol or drug use include slurred or incomprehensible speech, vomiting, or unsteady gait.
 Alcohol and drugs can lower inhibitions and create confusion over whether consent is freely and affirmatively given.
 Keep in mind: The impact of alcohol and other drugs varies from person to person.

-Columbia University: Sexual Respect
+Columbia University: Definitions from the Sexual Respect Initiative

-Columbia Gender-Based Misconduct Policy
+Columbia's Gender-Based Misconduct Policy

-Read the New York State Law definition of consent.
+The New York State Law definition of consent.

 Driver’s Ed for the Sexual Superhighway: Navigating Consent